nathanwang12/nathanwang12/README.md

-#### Hi! 👋 I am currently a student at UChicago majoring in CS.
+#### Hi! 👋 I am currently a student at UChicago majoring in CS and Visual Arts

 **What I'm currently working on:**
-- learning git
+- learning Python and Web Development
-- finding and joining an open source project
+- coding a website using HTML, CSS, and JavaScript
-- deciding on and completing personal coding projects
+- exploring career paths in tech